avocado-framework/avocado/docs/source/WritingTests.rst

-Here we have an example of the ``setup`` method in action: Here we get the location of the test suite code (tarball) through :func:`avocado.test.Test.get_data_path`, then uncompress the tarball through :func:`avocado.utils.archive.extract`, an API that will decompress the suite tarball, followed by ``build.make``, that will build the suite.
+Here we have an example of the ``setup`` method in action: Here we get the location of the test suite code (tarball) through :func:`avocado.Test.get_data_path`, then uncompress the tarball through :func:`avocado.utils.archive.extract`, an API that will decompress the suite tarball, followed by ``build.make``, that will build the suite.